Carlos Harvey

-Carlos Miguel Harvey Cesneros (born 3 February 2000) is a Panamaian professional footballer who plays as a defensive midfielder for Major League Soccer club Minnesota United FC and the Panama national team.
+Carlos Miguel Harvey Cesneros (born 3 February 2000) is a Panamanian professional footballer who plays as a defensive midfielder for Major League Soccer (MLS) club Minnesota United FC and the Panama national team.

 Club career

-He joined LA Galaxy II on loan from Tauro F.C. in February 2019.
-On 26 June 2020, Harvey moved to the LA Galaxy first team.
+Harvey joined LA Galaxy II on loan from Tauro FC in February 2019.
+On 26 June 2020, Harvey moved to the LA Galaxy first team in Major League Soccer (MLS).
 He joined LA Galaxy on a permanent basis on 17 February 2021.

-Harvey signed with Phoenix Rising FC on February 7, 2023.
+Harvey signed with Phoenix Rising FC on 7 February 2023.

-Harvey transferred to Major League Soccer club Minnesota United on 24 January 2024.
+Harvey transferred to MLS club Minnesota United on 24 January 2024.
+He scored his first career MLS goal on 4 July 2025 against FC Dallas.

 International career

-Harvey participated at the 2018 CONCACAF U-20 Championship in November 2018.
-He made his senior international debut for Panama against United States on 27 January 2019 in a friendly match at the State Farm Stadium in Glendale, Arizona.
+Harvey represented the Panama under-20 team at the 2018 CONCACAF U-20 Championship in November 2018.

+He made his senior international debut for Panama against the United States on 27 January 2019 in a friendly match.

+He represented Panama at the 2026 FIFA World Cup.